The strange story of the Southern town that Hollywood insiders are building from scratch

 Interview with Dean Charles N. Davis: “In fact there is a crying need for it.
 As you know film and television production in the state has very rapidly grown into a six and a half billion-dollar industry.
 There are quite literally, hundreds of productions shooting at any given moment in the state of Georgia.”

-This is the only MFA program for film production at a public university in Georgia and will be offered to students at a tuition of other graduate programs at UGA, making it one of the most financially-accessible programs of its caliber in the country.
+This is the only MFA program for film production at a public university in Georgia, and it is offered to students at the tuition rate of other graduate programs at UGA, making it one of the most financially-accessible programs of its caliber in the country.

 © University of Georgia, Athens, GA 30602 | 706-542-3000